 - Beco Toddler carrier – our favorite option for hiking with bigger kids (best for kids 2 and up).

 - Boba Carrier – this carrier is awesome for hiking, especially with an older toddler or child.
-The foot rests on the Boba mean that your child’s legs can be supported instead of dangling, making this a very comfy ride for them, too.
+The footrests on the Boba mean that your child’s legs can be supported instead of dangling, making this a very comfy ride for them, too.

 - Tula Carriers – Tulas are generally comfortable for a wide range of babywearers and the adjustable shoulder makes breastfeeding easy.
 Tula’s Free to Grow carrier is amazing for hiking with smaller babies.
-They also make Standard carrier and the Tula Toddler carrier, which is a great choice for toddler baby carrying (suitable only for toddlers least 18 months, 25 lbs and wearing 2T or longer pants).
-If you are hiking in warm weather or get hot easily, Tula has a Coast version, which has a center mesh panel for additional airflow and coolness – see the Tula Coast standard size and the Tula Coast Toddler size
+They also make Standard carrier and the Tula Toddler carrier, which is a great choice for toddler baby carrying (suitable only for toddlers at least 18 months, 25 lbs, and wearing 2T or longer pants).
+If you are hiking in warm weather or get hot easily, Tula has a Coast version, which has a central mesh panel for additional airflow and coolness – see the Tula Coast standard size and the Tula Coast Toddler size